pterodactyl/documentation/wings/1.0/installing.md

 ```

 ## Installing Wings
-The first step for installing the daemon is to make sure we have the required directory structure setup.
+The first step for installing Wings is to make sure we have the required directory structure setup.
 To do so,
 run the commands below which will create the base directory and download the wings executable.

 ``` bash